yvesmartindestaillades/DREEM_Herschlag/README.md

 ### Poisson confidence intervals

 We want to get a confidence interval for each mutation rate of the population average.

+This option can be activated in the config file, `add_info_args/poisson: True`.

 **Method:**